sergei-mironov/asterisk-dongle-setup/README.md

 * To send SMS from the GSM modem, use the Asterisk CLI: `dongle sms dongle0 89097777777 HiHi`.
 * Send SMS or make a call to your GSMmodem SIM card's number.
-Asterisk will redirect the call to your Telegram account.
+Asterisk will redirect the call to your `telegram_master_nicname` Telegram account.
   - For voice calls, If you pick up the phone from your Telegram account (the green button), the GSM-to-Telegram connection will be established.
-  - If you cancel the call by pressing the red button instead, the caller will be handled by the brave [Lenny](https://crosstalksolutions.com/howto-pwn-telemarketers-with-lenny/) chatbot.
+  - If you cancel the Telegram call by pressing the red button instead, the caller will be handled by the brave [Lenny](https://crosstalksolutions.com/howto-pwn-telemarketers-with-lenny/) chatbot.
-  - In either case, Asterisk will record the call and send the recording to the Telegram account as `wav` attachments.
+  - In either case, Asterisk will record the call and send the recording to the Telegram `telegram_chat_id` (could be a group) with `wav` attachments.
 * From a thirdparty telegram account call to the account associated with `secrets.telegram_phone`, then go to the private chat and send a message with a phone number to call to.
 Asterisk will initiate an outgoing call from your Telegram account to the GSM network.
+* To call from the SIP softphone application to the GSM network:
+  - Install a softpfone application, e.g. [linphone](https://www.linphone.org/)
+  - Setup a local SIP account like `"softphone"
+    <sip:softphone@192.168.1.2:5063>` where `192.168.1.2` is your
+    `softphone_bind_ip` address.
+The `5063` is the SIP port the softphone app should listen to.
+It is hardcoded into default.nix currently, but still could be changed.
+  - Call to `sip:1000@192.168.1.1` where `192.168.1.1` is your
+    `asterisk_bind_ip` (could be the same as `softphone_bind_ip`).
+  - Open your `telegram_master_nicname` telegram chat and send the GSM number to call to (this part seems a bit ugly, I'll try to make it more convenient)

 Hardware notes